pachterlab/gget/docs/src/contributing.md

 Read our [Code of Conduct](./code_of_conduct.md) to keep our community approachable and respectable.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of the contribution workflow from opening an issue or creating a pull request (PR) to reviewing and merging a PR.

 ## Issues